ShivuXD/Tweet-Fetcher/README.md

  ### 🔑 Step 3: Get Your Bearer Token

-Go to your App → Keys and Tokens.
+   1. Go to your App → Keys and Tokens.

-Scroll to Authentication Tokens.
+   2. Scroll to Authentication Tokens.

-Click "Generate Bearer Token".
+   3. Click "Generate Bearer Token".

-Copy it — you’ll only see it once!
+   4. Copy it and, save it somewhere else.
+The Token would be generated and, shown you once unless re-generated.

+## Script Explaination

+### Libraries of Function

+This python script uses `tweepy` library to aaccess the Twitter/X API, to fetch posts based on a hashtag or, keyword given by the user using their Bearer Token.
+The project also uses `getpass` library to let users enter their sensitive information (e.g Bearer Token) without displaying it on the screen, it is used to keep your API key/Bearer Token secure when you're running this program and, ensuring proper security of it.

+  ### Working

+   This script allows users to fetch recent posts from X (formerly Twitter) using a keyword or, a hashtag.
+The user is given secured entry for their Bearer Token and, search input (i.e Keyword, Hashtag).
+Then the script uses the Tweepy library to connect to X’s API and, fetch posts which is directly related or, is similar to the user's query.
+It then displays each post's content and their user handles directly as the final output.